db3net/MicroMVC/README.md

 # MicroMVC

 A radically lightweight, single-file PHP micro-framework.
-The entire MVC stack — routing, controllers, views, models, and a JSON file-store — in one file with zero dependencies.
+The entire MVC stack — routing, controllers, views, models, and a JSON file-store — in one file with zero dependencies making this possibly the lightest PHP MVC framework.

 - **~20KB** on disk.
 The whole framework.
 - **No `composer install`**.
 No vendor directory.
 No lock files.